Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Agustus 2025 14.27.29 UTC
+- WIB: Senin, 25 Agustus 2025 15.37.47 UTC
-- WITA: Senin, 25 Agustus 2025 15.27.29 UTC
+- WITA: Senin, 25 Agustus 2025 16.37.47 UTC
-- WIT: Senin, 25 Agustus 2025 16.27.29 UTC
+- WIT: Senin, 25 Agustus 2025 17.37.47 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: inspirational
+Kategori: technology